navar135/navar135/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-I am Karen Navarro a Ph.D. researcher based in Minneapolis, MN.
-I have been working in the field of human vision science for more than six years.
+I am Karen Navarro a data scientist based in Minneapolis, MN.

-🔭 I am currently developing my dissertation thesis which focuses on how a person's eye dominance changes through repetitive training and the neural correlates responsible for this change.
-I am looking to transition into industry after I defend my dissertation.
-I focus on analyzing large neuroimaging and behavioral datasets with the goal of understanding how the two eyes work together to create a single percept of the world.
+I recently started my industry data science career working for a personal and commercial insurance company.
+Before this transition, I had worked in the human vision science for over six years.
+I focused on analyzing large neuroimaging and behavioral datasets to understand how the two eyes work together to create a single percept of the world.
+Now I spend most of my time developing risk selection and pricing models.

  I am experienced in:
 - Python
 - R
 - MATLAB
 - Data Cleaning
 - Data Visualization
 - Statistical Analysis
 - Machine Learning

-🤔 I am looking for help in transitioning from an academic to an industry career

-⚡ Fun Fact: I am a recreational weightlifter 🏋🏽 and CrossFit athlete.
-I recently competed in a scaled competetion and placed 2nd.
-I love trying challenging hobbies and activities.
+🌱 I’m currently learning more about GenAI and how to integrate these techniques in my work

  📫 Add me on: [LinkedIn](https://www.linkedin.com/in/karen-navarro-69351261/)